 What Iliac Crest Pain Feels Like When You Run

-Iliac crest pain running is one of those injuries that sneaks up on you.
-You’re cruising through mile three of what should be an easy ten-miler when you feel it — a sharp, localized pain right at the top of your hip bone, where your hand naturally rests when you stand with arms at your sides.
+You’re cruising through mile three of what should be an easy ten-miler when it hits.
+A sharp, localized sting right at the top of your hip bone — exactly where your hand rests when you stand with your arms at your sides.
+Not a dull ache.
+Not general muscle soreness.
+Something more specific than that, almost insultingly precise in its location.

 The Three Most Common Causes for Runners